 This is, of course, subject to the judgment of the umpire . . . as are most things in baseball.
 It never hurts to ask at the beginning of the game what the umpire will be calling.

 If you want some more information on how a little league field is set up, I wrote an in-depth article on little league measurements and lining (striping).

 Intro to Pitching in Little League Baseball

-Little League Baseball rules usually state that the players start pitching to each other, instead of using a tee or having a coach pitch to them, at around the age of 7.
-That said, I'm willing to bet that the boys who will end up pitching the most at that time will have already been working on the job in the back yard for a couple of years by then though.
-I'm not suggesting you get out there and start having your child throw you a hundred pitches at age 5 but I am suggesting that if you really want to give your child a leg up, you have to get out there with them yourself and show them the basics.
+Little League Baseball rules usually state that the players start pitching to each other, instead of using a tee or having a coach pitch to them, at around the age of seven.
+That said, I'm willing to bet that the boys who will end up pitching the most at that time will have already been working on the job in the backyard for a couple of years by then though.
+I'm not suggesting you get out there and start having your child throw you a hundred pitches at age five but I am suggesting that if you really want to give your child a leg up, you have to get out there with them yourself and show them the basics.

 Let's start here with the object of the pitcher.